charVANder/UMAP_Implementation_on_scRNAseq/README.md

-# UMAP_Implementation
+# UMAP_Implementation on Single-Cell RNA Sequencing Data
-This is a simplified UMAP implementation done from scratch.
-A mini project assignment for BINF6250 (Algorithmic Foundations in Bioinformatics) course at the Roux Institute at Northeastern University.
+This is a simplified UMAP implementation programmed from scratch.
+A project assignment for BINF6250 (Algorithmic Foundations in Bioinformatics) course at the Roux Institute at Northeastern University.
 You can view the entire run in the `implementation.ipynb` notebook.

 ## Table Of Contents
 * [Summary](#summary)